About the VCE

 The minimum VCE VM requirement is satisfactory completion of 16 units that must include:

-- 3 VCE VM Literacy units or units from other studies in the English group (including a Unit 3–4 sequence)
+- 3 VCE VM Literacy units or 3 units from other English studies group (including a Unit 3–4 sequence)

 - 2 VCE VM Work Related Skills units